amenzwa/clrs/README.md

 $ git clone https://github.com/amenzwa/clrs.git
 ```

-Then, we install the required Python packages into JLD's virtual environment using as follows:
+Then, we install the required Python packages into JLD's virtual environment in `~/Library/jupyterlab-desktop` as follows:

 ```bash
 $ brew install graphviz # required by Python graphviz graph visualisation library